Winter Home Maintenance Tips

 - Maintain your wood-burning or pellet stoves according to the manufacturer's instructions.

 Is your insulation prepared to protect you from the cold?
-As an important line of defense from winter’s gusty winds and freezing temperatures, it is worth taking some time to inspect and upgrade insulation and weather stripping before the season starts.
+As an important line of defense from winter’s gusty winds and freezing temperatures, it is worth taking time to inspect and upgrade insulation and weather stripping before the season starts.

-- Add extra insulation in the attic to guard against ice dams.
+- Add extra insulation in the attic to help guard against ice dams.
 If too much heat escapes into the attic, it can warm the ice and snow on the roof.
 When it refreezes, it can cause an ice dam, which can lead to water damage inside your home or possibly even a roof collapse.

 - Add weather stripping around doors and caulk windows to guard against drafts and heat loss.